heera9331/college-counselling/Task.md

 - add profile button at the place of logout (logout and profile options in account icon) ✔
 - context switch api ✔
 - make reusable buttons ✔
 - bearer authorization token
 - report export button
 - update student by admin ✔
-- search functionality -> admin search, home user search, dashboard search
+- search functionality -> admin search, home user search, dashboard search ✔

 - add toast after completion of website
 - add animations and transitions
+- Authorization using header
+- change date formate ✔

 ## ISSUES

 ### 1-ISSUES

 - Application is not working on entire network instead of local computer ✔
 - reason -> nodejs is not running on network so that why client make request to localhost, but server is running in my computer not entire network.